Antonio7098/elevate-core-api/docs/primitive_based_sr_plan.md

         *   **Action:** Negate the penalty.
 The interval step is maintained, and the review clock is reset.
         *   **Implementation:** If a user corrects a mistake on the same day, the `currentIntervalStep` is restored to its pre-session value, and `nextReviewAt` is set to `now() + INTERVALS[current_step]`.

-#### **3. UEE Ladder Progression Logic**
+#### **3. UEE Ladder Progression Logic (Weighted Criteria)**
-*   A user progresses from "Understand" to "Use" for a primitive only after they have met all "Understand"-level `MasteryCriteria` for that primitive.
+*   A user progresses from "Understand" to "Use" for a primitive based on **weighted mastery** rather than requiring ALL criteria to be mastered.
-*   Meeting a criterion requires correctly answering at least one question associated with it.
+*   Each `MasteryCriterion` has a `weight` field (1-5 scale) indicating its importance for progression.
+*   **Weighted Mastery Calculation:**
+    ```
+    weightedMastery = (sum of weights for mastered criteria) / (sum of all criteria weights)
+    ```
+*   **Progression Thresholds:**
+    *   "Understand" → "Use": 75% weighted mastery
+    *   "Use" → "Explore": 80% weighted mastery
+    *   "Explore" → Complete: 85% weighted mastery
-*   When a user meets the final criterion for a given UEE level, the `UserPrimitiveProgress` record is updated.
+*   When a user meets the weighted threshold for a given UEE level, the `UserPrimitiveProgress` record is updated.
 The `currentUeeLevel` is advanced, and the `answeredQuestionId` is set to the ID of the question that triggered the level-up.
+*   This approach prevents single difficult criteria from blocking progression indefinitely while maintaining high standards for advancement.
-*   A new model, `UserCriterionMastery`, will be needed to track this.
-When a user levels up a primitive's UEE state, the SR state (`currentIntervalStep`, `nextReviewAt`) for that primitive will be reset to start the new level fresh.
+*   When a user levels up a primitive's UEE state, the SR state (`currentIntervalStep`, `nextReviewAt`) for that primitive will be reset to start the new level fresh.

+#### **4. Manual SR Date Management**
+*   Add `schedulingMode` field to `UserPrimitiveProgress` with values "AUTO" or "MANUAL"
+*   When `schedulingMode = "MANUAL"`, the SR algorithm must not automatically update `nextReviewAt`
+*   Create endpoint `/api/primitives/:primitiveId/set-review-date` for manual scheduling
+*   Implement `manuallySetNextReviewDate(userId, primitiveId, newNextReviewAt)` function
+*   Manual scheduling overrides automatic SR calculations until user resets to AUTO mode

+#### **5. Enhanced Mastery Logic**
+*   Mastery requires `lastAttemptCorrect = true` AND current attempt correct (consecutive success)
+*   Track `lastAttemptCorrect` in `UserCriterionMastery` for each attempt
+*   Only set `isMastered = true` when both conditions are met consecutively
+*   If the answer is incorrect, set `lastAttemptCorrect = false` and reset mastery status
+*   This ensures consistent mastery rather than single lucky correct answers

 ### Phase 3: API and AI Integration

 Finally, the API endpoints and the role of the AI API will be adjusted.

 1.  **API Endpoint Changes:**
-    *   **New Endpoints:** Create new endpoints (`POST /api/primitives/review`, `GET /api/primitives/due`, `POST /api/primitives/:id/tracking`) to handle the new review workflow.
+    *   **New Endpoints:** Create comprehensive primitive-centric endpoints:
-    *   **Deprecation:** The existing `QuestionSet`-based review endpoints (`/api/reviews/...`) will be marked for deprecation and eventually phased out.
+        *   `GET /api/primitives/due`: Fetches daily prioritized list using three-bucket algorithm
+        *   `POST /api/primitives/review`: Submits review outcomes for primitives
+        *   `POST /api/primitives/:id/tracking`: Toggles `isTracking` status
+        *   `GET /api/primitives`: Lists all user primitives
+        *   `GET /api/primitives/:id/details`: Detailed primitive info with criteria and progress
+        *   `POST /api/primitives/:id/set-review-date`: Manual review date scheduling
+    *   **Deprecation Strategy:**
+        *   `/api/reviews/` routes return `410 Gone` status with migration guidance
+        *   Add deprecation logging to monitor continued usage
+        *   Update API documentation with comprehensive migration guide
 2.  **Evolve AI API's Role:**
     *   The AI API's function will be updated.
 Instead of only generating a blueprint JSON, it will now be responsible for deconstructing source material into the new database models: `KnowledgePrimitive` and their associated `MasteryCriterion`.
 This makes the primitives a persistent and integral part of the core application.